 2. International search by an International Searching Authority (ISA)

 ISA establishes International Search Report (ISR) which identifies the published patent documents and technical literature (“prior art”) which may have an influence on whether the invention is patentable.
 ISA also establishes Written Opinion of Search Authority (WOSA) on the invention’s potential patentability.

-After establishment of ISR/WOSA and publication by WIPO, the applicant may opt for International Preliminary Examination (IPE).
-IPEA establishes International Preliminary Report on Patentability (IPRP).
+After the establishment of ISR/WOSA and publication by WIPO, the applicant may opt for International Preliminary Examination (IPE).
+IPEA establishes an International Preliminary Report on Patentability (IPRP).
 If the applicant does not opt for IPE, the International Bureau of WIPO publishes the WOSA as International Preliminary Report on Patentability.